Cattle egret

-The cattle egret (Bubulcus ibis) is a cosmopolitan species of heron (family Ardeidae) found in the tropics, subtropics, and warm-temperate zones.
-It is the only member of the monotypic genus Bubulcus, although some authorities regard its two subspecies as full species, the western cattle egret and the eastern cattle egret.
-Despite the similarities in plumage to the egrets of the genus Egretta, it is more closely related to the herons of Ardea.
-Originally native to parts of Asia, Africa, and Europe, it has undergone a rapid expansion in its distribution and successfully colonised much of the rest of the world in the last century.
+The cattle egrets (formerly genus Bubulcus) are a cosmopolitan clade of herons (family Ardeidae) in the genus Ardea found in the tropics, subtropics, warm temperate, and increasingly in cooler temperate zones.
+As currently treated, the clade contains two species, the western cattle egret and the eastern cattle egret, although some authorities (particularly in the past) regarded them as a single species.
+Despite the similarities in plumage to the egrets of the genus Egretta, they have recently been found to be genetically embedded within the genus Ardea, and are now included there.
+Originally native to parts of Asia, Africa, and southernmost Europe, the two species have undergone rapid expansion in their distribution and have successfully colonised much of the rest of the world in the last century.

-It is a white bird adorned with buff plumes in the breeding season.
-It nests in colonies, usually near bodies of water and often with other wading birds.
+They are white birds adorned with buff plumes in the breeding season.
+They nest in colonies, usually near bodies of water and often with other wading birds.
 The nest is a platform of sticks in trees or shrubs.
 Cattle egrets exploit drier and open habitats more than other heron species.
 Their feeding habitats include seasonally inundated grasslands, pastures, farmlands, wetlands, and rice paddies.
 They often accompany cattle or other large mammals, catching insect and small vertebrate prey disturbed by these animals.
 Some populations are migratory and others show postbreeding dispersal.

-The adult cattle egret has few predators, but birds or mammals may raid its nests, and chicks may be lost to starvation, calcium deficiency, or disturbance from other large birds.
-This species maintains a special relationship with cattle, which extends to other large grazing mammals; wider human farming is believed to be a major cause of their suddenly expanded range.
-The cattle egret removes ticks and flies from cattle and consumes them.
-This benefits both species, but it has been implicated in the spread of tick-borne animal diseases.
+Adult cattle egrets have few predators, but birds or mammals may raid their nests, and chicks may be lost to starvation, calcium deficiency, or disturbance from other large birds.
+Cattle egrets maintain a special relationship with cattle, which extends to other large grazing mammals; increased human livestock farming is believed to be a major cause of their suddenly expanded range.
+Cattle egrets remove ticks and flies from cattle and consume them.
+This benefits both organisms, but it has been implicated in the spread of tick-borne animal diseases.